 If you feel stuck or lost in your life, then I have good news and bad news for you.

 The good news is that you’re not alone, and it’s absolutely normal to feel this way.
 The bad news however, is that you will always feel lost in your life no matter what you do and where you go.

 At 20, you will feel lost in your career path.
 At 30, family life will mess with your sense of direction.
-At 40, you’ll feel lost in your life’s purpose.
-At 50, you’ll dread not knowing what to do when you retire.
+Then at 40, you’ll feel lost in your life’s purpose.
+By the time you’re 50, you’ll dread not knowing what to do when you retire.